 I started developing the ethics principles framework before I had ever taken a course in the subject.
-Sure, I had read some texts and attended a few lectures and conferences, and I’d gained some knowledge – but mostly what I gained was more questions.
-I realize now that in a way, that uncertainty is the essence of ethics.
+I’d read some texts and attended a few lectures and conferences.
+I gained some knowledge – but mostly what I gained was more questions.
+I realize now that in a way, that uncertainty is the primary reason to study ethics.

 As an ethics layperson responsible for organization development within a large multinational engineering firm, I felt I needed a more prescriptive guide to understand how ethics and morality related to my work.
 Gradually, my reading notes became a list of principles that I used as a personal checklist to help me recognize when and how ethics might apply to my own vocation, never intending to teach ethics or publish the list for others to use.